 - Slideshows — Students control the pace at which they consume your content.
 The presentation feels similar to that of viewing a Powerpoint presentation.
 They’re great for refresher courses because students with working knowledge of the topic can digest the content faster.

 - Videos — It’s the most popular format because it keeps students engaged.
 It’s also beneficial for instructors since they can be as creative as they want with this format.
 The only downside is that you’ll need additional equipment, preferably professional-grade cameras and microphones if you want to compete with the best video courses available.
-You might also need video editing skills or hire someone who does.
+You might also need video editing software or hire someone who has skills to do it for you.

 - Webinars — This is the right format for those who’d like to do live sessions.
 It’s also more accessible than standard videos since you can host a webinar as long as you have a webcam and a decent microphone.